Mingo Central outscores Nitro, 56-34 on Homecoming

 The two teams would trade scores back-and-forth in the final minutes of the game to reach the final tally of 56-34.

-Scales scored a touchdown three different ways for coach Josh Sammons as he hauled in a 30-yard scoring strike, returned a kickoff 84 plus yards for a score, and had a the 17-yard rushing TD late in the second half.
+Scales scored a touchdown three different ways for coach Josh Sammons as he hauled in a 30-yard scoring strike, returned a kickoff 84 plus yards for a score, and had a the 17-yard rushing touchdown late in the second half of the game.

 Mingo Central quarterback Daylin Goad continued piling up offensive numbers as the junior completed 25-32 passes for 316 yards and three touchdowns while also rushing 13 times for 80 yards and two more scores.